Ch1ckenMax/fyp/README.md

 - Config file on client side to see what kind of parameters can be changed
 - Mechanism on the target machine to parse and read the parameters correctly
 - Calibration tool: host machine reading data from serial
+- `python3 -m ensurepip`
+- `python3 -m pip install -r requirements.txt`
+- Flashing with cubeide will flash away all memory, but with stlink it wont?
+- Don't connect stm32 with more than 1 software

 # Dashboard
 - Design a CAN Message received by: Dashboard + Data Aquisition Board